AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/identity-for-edge-network/faq.md

 If no other extension relies on the Identity for Experience Cloud ID Service extension, you can safely remove it.
 Please refer to the [Identity consideration document](../adobe-analytics/migrate-to-edge-network.md#identity-consideration-for-the-migration) for more information.

-## Q: In my hybrid app, I need to pass the mobile SDK's ECID to the WebView using getUrlVariables API.
-However, the Web SDK generates a new ECID instead of recognizing the existing one.
-How to fix this?
+## Q: I am passing the ECID from to the WebView using `getUrlVariables` API, but the web interactions get a new ECID assigned, how do I fix this?

-1. Ensure that the output from the getUrlVariables API includes accurate ECID and OrgID values.
+1. Ensure that the output from the `getUrlVariables` API includes accurate **ECID** and **Experience Cloud orgID** values.
+Please note that the orgID set up for the Mobile SDK must match the orgID configured in the Web SDK.
-2. The timestamp (TS) included in the query string from the getUrlVariables API indicates its generation time, and its validity is limited to a 5-minute window from that moment.
+2. Make sure the timestamp (TS) included in the `getUrlVariables` result did not expire (that is, it is not older than 5 minutes since the time it was retrieved).
+For this reason, it is recommended that the result from `getUrlVariables` is not cached and reused in the app, but retrieved on demand before loading the WebView.
-3. The query string produced by the getUrlVariables API is already encoded, so please censure that you do not re-encode the generated query string.
+3. The query string returned by the `getUrlVariables` API is already encoded, so please ensure that you do not re-encode the generated query string.

-For further information, refer to the documentation on [Mobile-to-web and cross-domain ID sharing](https://experienceleague.adobe.com/docs/experience-platform/edge/identity/id-sharing.html?lang=en) and [Managing Webviews](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/app-implementation/web-views.html?lang=en#implementation).
+For further information, refer to the documentation on [mobile-to-web and cross-domain ID sharing](https://experienceleague.adobe.com/docs/experience-platform/edge/identity/id-sharing.html?lang=en) and [handling Webviews](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/app-implementation/web-views.html?lang=en#implementation).